-For the past few months, I have been running an in-depth experiment on Forex social trading.
-I have made a few pips here and there, and some losses too.
+For the past few months, I have been running an in-depth experiment on Forex copy trading in Kenya have made a few pips here and there, and some losses too.
 But the greatest thing is that I have learned a lot that I didn’t know.

 Also known as social trading, copy trading is what happens when you combine elements of social media with forex trading.
 It allows new traders to observe, learn, and copy trades of the most successful traders on a platform.

-A few forex companies (such as etoro and Zulutrade) have integrated social trading in their platforms.
+A few forex companies (such as HotForex and Exness) have integrated copy trading in their platforms.
 In return, they have reported a spike in the number of new client acquisition and retention of older ones.
 This is because Social trading features keep clients engaged.

 Imagine trading on a platform that allows you to see what other traders are buying or selling?
 Would you ever want to leave?

-A look at data obtained from Leverate, another popular social trading platform, reveals that social trading significantly reduces the learning curve for beginners and increases their profitability.
+A look at data obtained from Exness, another popular forex trading platform that offers social trading, reveals that social trading significantly reduces the learning curve for beginners and increases their profitability.

-In fact, Ronald Mwiti, who was one of our forex training students, advanced to the list of top forex traders on etoro by copying what other traders were doing.
+In fact, Ronald Mwiti, who was one of our forex training students, advanced to the list of top forex traders on HotFotrex by copying what other traders were doing.

 Personally, I first heard of social trading a few years ago, but I never paid that much attention to it.